panks123/Lets-discuss-MERN-app/README.md

 ## Installation

-Provide step-by-step instructions for installing the application, including any dependencies that need to be installed.
+Step-by-step instructions for installing the application, including any dependencies that need to be installed.

 ```
 $ git clone https://github.com/panks123/Lets-discuss-MERN-app